oshindow/Transformer-Transducer/README.md

 ```
 7. Data pre-process

-The scripts of English corpus `Timit`and Mandrian corpus `Aishell-1` are already in the local directory.
+The scripts of English corpus `Timit` and Mandarin corpus `Aishell-1` are already in the local directory.

 # Thanks to
 * [ESPnet](https://github.com/espnet/espnet)